Feature: Bio-intensive gardening to improve nutrition status of school children

-Sorsogon Province (February 2) -- Some 50 elementary schools all over the province has embarked on Bio-Intensive Gardening (BIG), a program that establishes a 100-square meter garden planted with high value seeds, to supplement the nutritional deficiencies of school children.
+Province of Sorsogon (12 February) -- Some 50 elementary schools here have embarked on Bio-Intensive Gardening (BIG), a program that establishes a 100-square meter garden planted with high value seeds, to supplement the nutritional deficiencies of school children.

 Said program on gardening was launched early this year by the Provincial Government of Sorsogon and International Institute of Rural Reconstruction (IIRR) in coordination with the Department of Education (DepEd).